 Sealed (not designed to be opened by the user) power banks, usually don’t specify what type of cells, or how many, are inside the power bank enclosure, but assuming that the stated milli-Amp-hour capacity is reliable, you can use a lithium-ion cell voltage of 3.6 Volts (or 3.7 Volts for lithium-polymer), in order to determine energy capacity in Watt-hours.

 Although most common power banks are designed to deliver power according to USB standards (normally 5V), it is also possible to get multi-voltage power banks.
 These may be of interest to the X-T3 user, since the grip can be connected to a 9 Volt power bank for charging and camera operation, and the body (without grip) can accept the DC coupler powered by a 9 Volt power bank, for operational power.

 If supplying a nominal 9 Volts via the grip’s DC socket, the low range tolerance is about −3%, so the voltage should not go below about 8.75 Volts; otherwise the display will flash the low power symbol (red battery with no bars), and the camera will auto power-off.
 However, this low range cut-off does not apply when supplying power via the CP-W126 DC coupler.

 Anker PowerCore+ 26800 PD, power banks.

-These have both USB-A and USB-C sockets.
-Whenever USB-C PD sockets are provided, they should be used in preference to the USB-A or USB-C (non-PD) socket, because the USB-C PD can potentially deliver more current.
-The PD socket can deliver 5V at a maximum of 3000mA, (although the X-T3 only draws 1500mA), compared to 900mA from the USB-A socket.
+These have both USB-A and type-C ports.
+Whenever type-C PD ports are provided, they should be used in preference to the USB-A or type-C (non-PD) port, because the type-C PD port can potentially deliver more current.
+The PD port can deliver 5V at a maximum of 3000mA, (although the X-T3 only draws 1500mA), compared to 900mA from the USB-A port.